Gokarna (film)

 Gokarna is a 2003 Indian Kannada-language action drama film starring Upendra and Rakshita.
 The film was directed by Naganna and produced by Upendra's brother Sudheendra Kumar under the banner Anegudda Vinayaka Productions.
 Music for the film was scored by Gurukiran.
 It is the second among a series of successful films with the Upendra–Naganna combination.
 The film also features Madhu Bangarappa, Tennis Krishna, S. Ramesh, Satyajith, Dr. Nagesh, and Indhudhar in supporting roles.
-The film is a remake of the 1992 Tamil film Annamalai, which was a remake of the 1987 Hindi film Khudgarz, which in turn was based on Jeffrey Archer's novel Kane and Abel.
+The film is a remake of the 1992 Tamil film Annaamalai, which was a remake of the 1987 Hindi film Khudgarz, which in turn was based on Jeffrey Archer's 1979 novel Kane and Abel.